scrapy/scrapy/docs/intro/install.rst

 .. warning:: Keep in mind that Scrapy is still being changed, as we haven't yet released the first stable version.
-So it's important that you keep updating the Subversion code periodically and reinstalling the Scrapy module.
+So it's important that you keep updating the code periodically and reinstalling the Scrapy module.
 A more convenient way is to use Scrapy module without installing it (see below).

 Use Scrapy without installing it
 ================================

-Another alternative is to use the Scrapy module without installing it which makes it easier to keep using the last Subversion code without having to reinstall it everytime you do a ``svn update``.
+Another alternative is to use the Scrapy module without installing it which makes it easier to keep using the last Development code without having to reinstall it everytime you do a ``hg pull -u``.

 You can do this by following the next steps: